wasmCloud/wasmcloud-dev-site/content/overview/installation/_index.en.md

 There are three primary components of a wasmCloud installation:

-- The wasmCloud Shell (`wash`)
+- The wasmCloud shell, `wash`
-- The host runtime
+- The wasmCloud host runtime
 - [NATS](https://nats.io) server (v2.7.2 or later)

 We will guide you through installation of these components and the other prerequisites.

 ### Prerequisites

-First, let's make sure we have the necessary prerequisites for developing with wasmCloud:
+First, let's make sure we have the necessary prerequisites for developing with wasmCloud..

-- **Rust SDK**.
-While other languages will be supported in the future, actor and capability development are supported _Rust-first_, so you will also want to [install Rust](https://www.rust-lang.org/tools/install) if you haven't already.
+- **Language SDKs**: wasmCloud supports [TinyGo](https://tinygo.org/getting-started/install/) and [Rust](https://www.rust-lang.org/tools/install) for actor development and [Rust](https://www.rust-lang.org/tools/install) for capability provider development.
+Ensure you have a toolchain installed for your preference of language, for now we recommend installing Rust regardless and

-- **Unix utilities** if you are on a non-linux platform, you will want a package manager such as homebrew (mac) or chocolatey (windows) that can install common utilities.
+- **Unix utilities**: We include Makefiles with our project templates to simplify development that assume some common command line utilities.
 Using your favorite package manager, make sure that you have these installed: **bash**, **git**, **jq**, and **make**
   - We recommend gnu make version 4.3 or later. (for Mac users: you'll need to add the homebrew-installed make to your path _before_ the one in `/usr/bin`).

-- [**Docker**](https://docs.docker.com/get-docker/) provides an easy way to start all the services you need for a development environment: NATS, a local OCI registry.
-We recommend using the newest version of Docker available on your machine, or at least a version that supports [Docker Compose v2](https://docs.docker.com/compose/cli-command/).
+> If you prefer to use Docker and not install anything locally, you can follow our [install with Docker](./install-with-docker]) instructions instead of the ones below.
+You'll still want to have `wash` as mentioned above for the guides in the documentation.

 ### Install wash